facebookresearch/fairseq/README.md

 # Disclaimer

-This is a modified version of Fairseq which specializes in performing Knowledge Distillation of Transformer and other seq2seq models.
+This is a modified version of Fairseq which specializes in performing Knowledge Distillation of Transformers and other seq2seq models.

 # Requirements and Installation